מוֹעֲדֵי הַשֵּׁם הַנִּסְתָּרִים

 Six festival days — Yom Kippur — Light upon the children — Shaatnez

-Based on the shiur of M. Yéhouda Himi
+From the shiur of M. Yehuda Himi

 1 Emor V’amarta — The Puzzling Doubling